 If you suspect that your child has a delay in one or more of these areas, it would be a great idea to bring it up to a Pediatrician.
 Especially if your child is under three.
 If they are in pre-school the teacher will normally voice concern if your child does have some sort of delay.
 However, if this is not the case; you need to advocate for your child.
 If you have that gut mommy feeling that something isn’t right, talk to your Pediatrician or find the Early Intervention Program in your community and make a referral.
 You as a parent can make a referral.
 It doesn’t need to come from a doctor.
 But please keep in mind, Early Intervention is a birth-3 program.
 If your child is under three go to this link and find the number in your state that you need to call.

 How Can I Use Speech Therapy Techniques to Help at Home?

-There are many things you can do at home if you suspect your child has a delay or even just struggles with certain sounds.
-It starts at home, and even with speech therapy, a lot of it is still dealt with and solved within the home.
-Many speech therapists will give you guidance for the week, or certain exercises to go through the week with.
+There are many things you can do at home if you suspect your child has a delay.
+Remember, it starts at home.
+Even with speech therapy, a lot of it is still dealt with and solved within the home.
+If your child is already in speech therapy, your child’s therapist should be giving you different things to try throughout the week.
+In Early Intervention we call this, “Home Programming.”
 Here are some things you can do at home.